BostonUniversitySeniorDesign/21-17-Future-of-Heat/Software/README_Software.md

 The [Chartist.js](https://gionkunz.github.io/chartist-js/) charting library built with SVG was used for the front-end chart generation because it provides responsive functions that enhance the user's experience.

+Also, [W3Schools](https://www.w3schools.com/html/) is a web deveolper information website that is referenced on this app.
+The site provides a reference maunal covering many aspects of the web application HTML, CSS, JavaScript programming.

 ###### Plugins
 Some features for the charts aren't included in the main chartist.js file but we used plugins that were avaiable to add features like: